 Well-being takes more than a visit to the gym and eating healthy food.
 Since so much of our time is spent at home we should be surrounding ourselves in a space that promotes happiness and reduces stress.
-That is where biophilic design comes in.
+That is where biophilic interior design comes in.
 Biophilic design is design that reconnects us to nature.
 A house designed with biophilic features will create a calm atmosphere for us to unwind at the end of a long day.

-One of the most important rooms to incorporate biophilic design is in the bedroom.
+One of the most important rooms to incorporate biophilic interior design is in the bedroom.
 This is where we go to recharge at the end of the day so that when we wake, we are energized and ready to take on the day.

 Bringing natural elements into the bedroom will create a calm sanctuary that allows us to unwind and prepare for a restful night’s sleep.
 Here are some of my favorite ways to incorporate nature into bedroom design.

 But first, a quick intro to Biophilic Design